RUANLASS/Image_Classifier/README.md

 Now that your deployment is registered, you can trigger new runs via the UI without rerunning python pipeline.py.
 The Prefect Worker (Terminal 2) will pick these up.
 From UI: Go to Deployments -> select your deployment -> Click "Run".

+Version History:
+1. Basic model: accuracy of around 50.3%
+2. Addition of data augmentation: accuracy increased to around 63-64%.

 Future Enhancements
 - Model Registry Integration: Integrate with tools like MLflow or Weights & Biases for more comprehensive model versioning and tracking.